 Fielmua (U/W), Jan.
-5, GNA - Mr. Moses Dani Baah, Deputy Minister of Health has stated that the creation of new districts and constituencies was a workable strategy taken by the New Patriotic Party (NPP) government to link up the government and the governed.
+5, GNA - Mr. Moses Dani Baah, the deputy Minister of Health, has stated that the creation of new districts and constituencies is a workable strategy taken by the New Patriotic Party (NPP) government to link up the government and the governed.

-He said some districts and constituencies were so large that politicians could not reach out to all the people even within four years and so the creation of more of those would make it easier for them to visit and become acquainted to their challenges.
+He said some district and constituencies are so large that politicians could not reach out to all the people even within four years and so the creation of more of these would make it easier for them to visit and become acquainted their constituents.

-Mr Dani Baah who stated this at Fielmua during the annual celebration of "Kukur Baghr" festival of the chiefs and people of Fielmua in the Sissala District, therefore called those who opposed to the new creations not to politicise and pollute the minds of their electorate.
+Mr. Dani Baah, who stated these at Fielmua during the annual celebration of "Kukur Baghr" festival of the chiefs and people of Fielmua in the Sissala District, called on political opponents who think otherwise of the new creations not to politicise and pollute the minds of their electorate.

-"All aspects of the creations are geared towards the rapid development of areas, which hitherto could have been lagging behind for years although we need to spend more money."
+"All aspects of the creations are geared towards the rapid development of areas that hitherto could have been lagging behind for years although we need to spend more money".

-He said most of the rural communities had been without basic social amenities for long and so making them cons tituencies and districts could qualify them to enjoy those amenities.
+He said most of the rural communities have been without basic social amenities for long and so making them constituencies and district could qualify them to enjoy those amenities.

-Mr Sahanun Mogtari, Upper West Regional Minister commended the people of Fielmua and Fielmua Area Development Association (FADA) for undertaking development projects on their own.
+Mr. Sahanun Mogtari, Upper West Regional Minister commended the people of Fielmua and Fielmua Area Development Association (FADA) for undertaking development projects.

-He warned against cross-border smuggling of goods as that could cripple revenue generation activities of the assembly.
+He warned against smuggling of goods as that could impede the revenue generation activities of the assembly.

-Mr Joseph Tanye, Vice Chairman of FADA, called for the opening of a West African Examination Centre at Fielmua to save JSS students from travelling to Tumu for the exams every year.
+Mr. Joseph Tanye, vice chairman of FADA, called for the creation of a West African Examination Center at Fielmua to save the JSS students from traveling to Tumu annually to write examinations.